GaoXinJian-USTC/DBCAN/README.md

 We provide code for using our pretrained model to recognize text images.

-- The pretrained model can be downloaded via Baidu net disk: [download_link](https://pan.baidu.com/s/1sCfGQl7pLPxPIB9FmSlNcQ) key: aeo1
+- Our model can be downloaded via Baidu net disk: [download_link](https://pan.baidu.com/s/1sCfGQl7pLPxPIB9FmSlNcQ) key: aeo1

 - Edit the file ```configs/DBCAN.py``` Make sure the paths of test datasets are right.